WowLabz/Open-Grants-Program/applications/dot_marketplace-Phase3.md

 ### **Ecosystem Fit**

-We believe this work could be helpful for any Polkadot para-chains/ para-threads interested in including a marketplace with an on-chain dispute resolution mechanism.
+We believe this work could be helpful for any Polkadot para-chains/ para-threads interested in including a marketplace with on-chain dispute resolution.

 - Almost all para-chains/ para-threads would find motivation in encouraging their community members to contribute meaningfully to their roadmap.
 This can be achieved by utilizing a marketplace like Dot Marketplace, where technical, marketing, or governance-centric projects can be published as bounties.
 And community members are invited to bid for and execute them.
 - A milestone-based submission will enhance the functionality of the marketplace and provide a more comprehensive user experience for both the worker and the publisher.